🎁 Give the gift of Extern 🎁

 Thank you for taking the time to chat with me today about the [Role Title] role.
 I appreciated learning more about [specific detail, e.g., the team's growth plans for Q3].

-Based on our conversation, I'm even more excited about the opportunity.
+Based on our conversation, I'm even more interested in the opportunity.
 My background in [relevant skill/experience] aligns well with what you described, and I'd love to continue the conversation.

 Looking forward to the next steps.

-Why it works: Short, specific, and forward-looking.
-It mirrors the casual-professional tone of a phone screen without overdoing it.
+Why it works: Short, specific, forward-looking.
+Matches the casual-professional tone of a phone screen without overdoing it.

 Template 2: After a Virtual Interview